truenas/documentation/content/SCALE/SCALETutorials/Network/ManagingGlobalConfig.md

 * Updates
 * VMWare snapshots

-Select the **Allow All** to permit all the above services to externally communicate.
+Select the **Allow All** to permit all the above services to communicate externally.
 This is the default setting.

-Select the **Deny All** to prevent all the above services from externally communicating.
+Select the **Deny All** to prevent all the above services from communicating externally.

-Select the **Allow Specific** to permit external communication for the services you specify.
-Selecting **Allow Specific** displays a dropdown list field with the list of services you can select from.
-Select all that apply.
-A checkmark displays next to each selected service.
-Selected services display in the field separated by a (,).
+Select the **Allow Specific** to permit external communication for the services you select.
+**Allow Specific** displays a dropdown list of the services you can select.
+Click on all that apply.
+A checkmark displays next to a selected service, and these services display in the field separated by a comma (,).

 Click **Save** when finished.

 ## Setting Up Netwait
 Use Netwait to prevent starting all network services until the network is ready.
 Netwait sends a [ping](https://manpages.debian.org/unstable/inetutils-ping/ping.1.en.html) to each of the IP addresses you specify until one responds, and after receiving the response then services can start.

 To set up Netwait, from the **Network** screen:

-1. Click on **Settings** in the **Global Configuration** widget.
-The **Global Configuration** screen displays.
+1. Click on **Settings** in the **Global Configuration** widget to open the **Global Configuration** screen.

-2. Select the **Enable Netwait Feature** checkbox.
+2. Select **Enable Netwait Feature**.
 The **Netwait IP List** field displays.

 3. Enter your list of IP addresses to ping.
 Press <kbd>Enter</kbd> after entering each IP address.

+4. Click **Save** when finished.